westerndigitalcorporation/zonedstorage.io/docs/filesystems/f2fs.md

 ### Zone Capacity Support

-ZNS SSDs can have a per [zone capacity that is smaller than the zone size](/docs/introduction/zns#zone-capacity-and-zone-size).
-To support ZNS devices, *f2fs* ensures that block allocation and accounting considers only the blocks in a zone that are within the zone's capacity.
-This support for NVMe ZNS zone capacity has been available since it was introduced in Linux kernel version 5.10.
+SSDs with Zoned Namespace support can have a per [zone capacity that is smaller than the zone size](/docs/introduction/zns#zone-capacity-and-zone-size).
+To support such devices, *f2fs* ensures that block allocation and accounting considers only the blocks in a zone that are within the zone's capacity.
+This support for zone capacity has been available since it was introduced in Linux kernel version 5.10.